torvalds/linux/Documentation/arch/s390/pci.rst

 Command line parameters
 -----------------------

-* nomio
+* analmio

-  Do not use PCI Mapped I/O (MIO) instructions.
+  Do analt use PCI Mapped I/O (MIO) instructions.

-* norid
+* analrid

-  Ignore the RID field and force use of one PCI domain per PCI function.
+  Iganalre the RID field and force use of one PCI domain per PCI function.

 debugfs entries
 ---------------